-This is your invitation to consider advanced studies in Columbia Theological Seminary’s Doctor of Ministry (DMin) program.
+This is your invitation to consider advanced studies in Columbia Theological Seminary’s Doctor of Ministry or DMin degree program.
 This leadership development program is designed for experienced pastors of any denomination who are currently engaged in ministry in US and other North American or Caribbean settings.

-Usually completed in four years, Columbia Seminary’s DMin allows students to focus their research and studies in one of the following areas of concentration:
+Usually completed in four years, Columbia Seminary’s DMin degree program allows students to focus their research and studies in one of the following areas of concentration:

 The program of study begins with an introductory seminar hosted on our Decatur, GA campus near Atlanta specific to the student’s area of concentration, and culminates with the completion of a research project that focuses on renewal in ministry for the larger church and includes a significant research paper to report on their findings.

 You may also contact Dr. Kevin Park, Associate Dean of Advanced Professional Studies by email at ParkK@CTSnet.edu or by phone at 404-687-4533 to arrange a visit to our campus in Decatur near Atlanta, GA.

 The 36-hour DMin degree program comprises the following:

 - Introductory Seminar (6 credit hours), required at the outset of the program.
 Students take part in an intensive seminar to explore interdisciplinary perspectives around contemporary issues of ministry and professional development.
 In this seminar students begin interdisciplinary integration and clarify their views of ministry to guide their development of a study plan.

 - Elective Courses (15 credit hours).
 The program requires a plan of study involving the integration of three dimensions: the biblical and theological norms of Christian faith; critical attention to the contemporary human situation; and the practices of ministry and church mission.
 In consultation with the faculty adviser, each student draws up a course of study to achieve the aims of both the student and the DMin program.